 How do terpenes work?

 Most terpenes are bioactive.
 This means they are capable of demonstrating favourable properties such as antioxidant effect, induction or inhibition of enzymes, inhibition of receptor activities, and inhibition and induction of gene expression.
 Terpenes are also capable of modulating metabolic processes.
-The International Journal of Neuroscience suggests that terpenes’ effect can be described in two ways: psychological or pharmacological .
+The International Journal of Neuroscience suggests that terpenes’ effects can be described in two ways: psychological or pharmacological .

 The psychological effect of terpenes is regarded as a person’s perceptions, emotions and so on.
 Terpenes are primarily fragrant oils, which naturally appeal to our sense of smell.
 A certain scent may have a domino effect on moods, emotions and so on.